-Essay I - This one got an F
+Essay I - This one got an F:

 The Black Death killed 50-60% of the population in the West.
 It was caused by a bacteria in fleas.
 These fleas were spread all over Europe by rats.
 At this time, rats were everywhere (it was not the cleanest time in history, it was the worst).
 Black Death caused fever, pain in the joints, and swollen throat.
 The Black Death was easily used by religious figures to scare people into doing what they wanted.
 Everyone knew they must change their ways.

-Essay I gives some vague coverage to the first part of the question, (describe the epidemic), but it contains no real analysis of the rest of the question aside from a vague reference to "religious figures" trying to use the epidemic to scare people (as if the threat of catching the bubonic plague weren't scary enough).
+Essay I gives some vague coverage to the first part of the question, (describe the epidemic), but it contains no real analysis of the rest of the question aside from a vague reference to "religious figures" trying to use the epidemic to scare people.
 The essay has no depth, no analysis, and even some of the actual facts are erroneous (the plague did not kill half of the European population).
 It gives the grader the impression that the student did not prepare at any level for the exam.
+So, what about Essay II?

-Essay II - this one got a C (from a kindly Teaching Assistant; I would have given a D)
+Essay II - this one got a C (from a kindly teaching assistant; I would have given it a D)